ObiWanBonobi/Bone-Fracture-Detection/README.md

 ### Unfixed Bugs

 The dataset that I downloaded contains duplicate images in the presplit train, validation and test folders.
 If I were to join them and then split up again, some of the folders will contain duplicate files that are differently named.
 I tried looking for a different dataset but was unsuccesfull.
-I will continue trying to find a good dataset or delete the duplicates.
+I will continue trying to find a better dataset.

 [Back to Top](#content)